kukuruza/py-faster-rcnn/README.md

 4. Build Caffe and pycaffe

-  Follow the instructions from here: https://github.com/kukuruza/win-caffe-fast-rcnn#windows-setup.
+  Follow the instructions from https://github.com/MSRCCS/Caffe.
-  The `caffe.sln` project is already set up to compile `WITH_PYTHON_LAYER`.

-  Make sure to build [the Python wrapper](https://github.com/kukuruza/win-caffe-fast-rcnn#python).
+  Make sure to compile `WITH_PYTHON_LAYER` and build `pycaffe`.

-  It is also recommended that you use [CUDNN](https://github.com/kukuruza/win-caffe-fast-rcnn#cudnn).
+  It is also recommended that you use CUDNN.

 5. Download pre-computed Faster R-CNN detectors
     ```PowerShell